-- (a) The Network Service Provider must determine the automatic access standard for the voltage of supply at the connection point such that the voltage may vary in accordance with clause S5.1a.4 of the system standards. - (b) The Network Service Provider must determine the minimum access standard for the voltage of supply at the connection point such that the voltage may vary: - (1) as a consequence of a credible contingency event in accordance with clause S5.1a.4; and - (2) otherwise, between 95 percent and 105 percent of the target voltage. - (c) For the purposes of clause S5.1.4(b) the target voltage must be determined as follows: - (1) if the connection point is connected to a transmission line (but not through a transformer), the Network Service Provider must determine the target voltage in consultation with AEMO taking into account the capability of existing facilities that are subject to that supply voltage; and provided that at all times the supply voltage remains between 90 percent and 110 percent of the normal voltage determined in accordance with clause S5.1a.4 except as a consequence of a contingency event.
+- (a) The Network Service Provider must determine the automatic access standard for the voltage of supply at the connection point such that the voltage may vary in accordance with clause S5.1a.4 of the system standards. - (b) The Network Service Provider must determine the minimum access standard for the voltage of supply at the connection point such that the voltage may vary: - (1) as a consequence of a credible contingency event or protected event in accordance with clause S5.1a.4; and - (2) otherwise, between 95 percent and 105 percent of the target voltage. - (c) For the purposes of clause S5.1.4(b) the target voltage must be determined as follows:

-(2) otherwise, Network Users that share the same supply voltage must jointly determine the target voltage which may be specified to vary with aggregate loading level;
+- (1) if the connection point is connected to a transmission line (but not through a transformer), the Network Service Provider must determine the target voltage in consultation with AEMO taking into account the capability of existing facilities that are subject to that supply voltage; and - (2) otherwise, Network Users that share the same supply voltage must jointly determine the target voltage which may be specified to vary with aggregate loading level;